-Course Outcomes: Learners will be able to ..
+Course Outcomes: Upon completion of this course, learners will be able to...

 - 1. Identify the importance of operating system, its functions and services. - 2.
 Compare process scheduling algorithms to ensure efficient execution of processes. - 3.
 Apply concept of process synchronization and deadlocks. - 4.
 Analyse memory management algorithms in effective allocation of main memory usage. - 5.
 Discuss various File management methods and analyse I/O management algorithms for performance and quality criterion. - 6.
 Compare the functions of various special-purpose Operating Systems.